A Trusted Friend in a Complicated World

 Liliya Kulianionak/Shutterstock

-When studying canine aggression, researchers from the University of Pennsylvania polled owners to find the least (and most) aggressive breeds toward humans and dogs—and whippets led the list of the least bellicose.
-Maybe it’s because these sleek hounds are so calm, affectionate, and mild-mannered when they’re not racing after a lure (or a squirrel).
-After bursts of activity, whippets want nothing more than to chill in the company of their two-legged peeps, according to the AKC.
-And while you both relax, check out these other 19 things your dog really wants from you.
+When studying canine aggression, researchers from the University of Pennsylvania polled owners to find the least-aggressive breeds toward humans and dogs—and whippets led the list.
+These sleek hounds are calm, affectionate and mild-mannered, but do keep in mind that they have a high prey drive.
+They were bred as rabbit-chasers and need to be able to run in a fenced-in, critter-free area.
+After bursts of activity, whippets want nothing more than to chill in the company of their two-legged pals, according to the AKC.

 Purebred dog outdoors on a sunny summer day.